Hantavirus-hit cruise ship arrives in Tenerife, passengers expected to return home

 After briefly being assessed at the unit, the passengers will then be able to undergo home-based monitoring over the next 42 days, the official said, with monitoring expected to be at least daily.

-Fourteen Spanish passengers are expected to disembark the vessel first and will wear FFP2 masks – along with those involved in bus transfers and logistics, said Mónica García, Spain’s health minister, on Saturday.
+Fourteen Spanish passengers are expected to disembark the vessel first and will wear FFP2 masks – along with those involved in bus transfers and logistics, García said on Saturday.

 They will be taken to a military hospital, where they will stay in individual rooms with no visitors allowed, and will receive a PCR test upon arrival and another seven days later, Spain’s health ministry said.